Rules

 III BUYERS OTHER THAN PRIVILEGED BUYERS

-1. To avoid doubt, the Seller notes that for the Seller's liability towards a Buyer other than a privileged Buyer, related to a complaint, the provision of § 11 para.
-5 applies.
+- To avoid doubt, the Seller notes that the provision of § 11 para.
+5 applies to the Seller's liability towards a Buyer other than a privileged Buyer, in connection with a complaint..

 IV.
 EXCLUSION OF WARRANTY

-1. In the event of a defect in the goods, a Buyer other than a privileged Buyer may complain about the defective goods based on the warranty regulated in the Civil Code.
+1. In the event of a defect in the goods, a Buyer other than a privileged Buyer may complain about the defective goods on the basis of the warranty regulated in the Civil Code.

-2. In accordance with the Civil Code, a Buyer who is an entrepreneur other than a privileged Entrepreneur loses their rights under the warranty if they did not examine the goods at the time and in the manner customary for goods of this kind and did not immediately notify the Seller of the defect, and if the defect became apparent only later – if they did not notify the Seller immediately after its discovery.
-Sending a notification of the defect before the expiry of the aforementioned deadline is sufficient to comply with it.
+2. In accordance with the Civil Code, a Buyer who is an entrepreneur other than a privileged Entrepreneur loses the rights under the warranty if he did not examine the goods in the time and manner customary for goods of that type and did not notify the Seller immediately of the defect, and in the event that the defect became apparent only later – if he did not notify the Seller immediately after its detection.
+Sending a notice of defect before the expiry of the above period is sufficient to meet this deadline.

-3. Using the warranty, a Buyer other than a privileged Buyer may, on the principles specified in the Civil Code: a. submit a declaration of price reduction, b. in the event of a significant defect – submit a declaration of withdrawal from the contract, c. demand replacement of the goods with defect-free ones, d. demand removal of the defect.
+3. By using the warranty, a Buyer other than a privileged Buyer may, on the terms specified in the Civil Code: a. submit a declaration of price reduction, b. in the event of a significant defect – submit a declaration of withdrawal from the contract, c. demand replacement of the goods with defect-free ones, d. demand removal of the defect.

-4. If it turns out that for the complaint to be considered, it is necessary to deliver the defective goods to the Seller, a Buyer other than a privileged Buyer is obliged to deliver these goods to the address ul.
+4. If it turns out that it is necessary to deliver the defective goods to the Seller for the complaint to be processed, a Buyer other than a privileged Buyer is obliged to deliver these goods to the address ul.
 Okrzei 12, 19-500 Gołdap.

 § 10 PERSONAL DATA